 The Common Rule: Habits of Purpose for An Age of Distraction

 The Common Rule is an old monastic “Rule of Life” updated for the smart-device age.
-Saints Augustine and Benedict “saw habits as the gears by which to direct life toward the purpose of love.”
-Whitmel Earley explains how the latin word for rule here refers to a trellis in a garden; it gives order to growth, preventing the natural tendency of a vine (and people) to twist and decay.
+Augustine and Benedict “saw habits as the gears by which to direct life toward the purpose of love.”
+Whitmel Earley explains how the Latin word for rule here refers to a trellis in a garden; it gives order to growth, preventing the natural tendency of a vine (and people) to twist and decay.
 The Common Rule seeks to “pattern communal life in the direction of purpose and love instead of chaos and decay.”

 Ok, love and purpose over chaos and decay, that sounds great.
 How does it work, though?

 A collection of daily and weekly habits on four different axes are meant to provide a trellis for loving God and neighbour.
 The idea is to embrace good things (rest, friendship, etc.) and resist bad things (distraction, ingratitude) through the cultivation of habits.

 The final habit is the habit of failure and becoming comfortable with it.
 I needed this final reminder from the epilogue: